blee-12/Simple-Sign-In/README.md

 2. Copy the `.env` file into the directory
 3. Run `npm install` to install dependencies
 4. Run `npm start` to run the program

+The app can be accessed at the URL in the `CLIENT_URL` variable.
+By default it is http://127.0.0.1:5173.

 ### Deploy to AWS